 \subsection{Structural analysis of time varying networks}

+The reported results suggest that the ordering, persistence, and distribution of edges over consecutive time windows are all fundamental ingredients for the success of cooperation.
+In general, a small value of $\Delta t$ in the original data sets corresponds to playing the game on a sparse graph, possibly comprising a number of small components, in which nodes are connected to a small neighborhood that persists rather unaltered over consecutive time windows.
+The small size of the isolated clusters and the persistence of the connections within them allow defectors to spread their strategy efficiently.
+In the following, we will test this hypothesis by characterizing the structure of the original and randomized versions of the time-varying graphs.

-In order to understand the dependence of cooperation on the strategy update interval $\Delta t$, we plot in Fig.~\ref{fig:giant} the average fraction, $\avg{\mathcal{S}}$, of the nodes found in the giant component of the graphs as a function of $\Delta t$, for the original data sets and for the reshuffled and synthetic sequences of snapshots.
-In general, for a given value of $\Delta t$, the giant component of graphs corresponding to randomized sequences or to the activity-driven model is larger than that of the graphs in the original ordering.
-The break down of temporal correlations between consecutive time snapshots in randomized and activity-driven networks produces an increase in the number of ties between different agents of the population even for small values of $\Delta t$.
-In addition, the more homogeneous distribution of links within the snapshots of the activity-driven network further increases the mixing of the agents and thus enlarges the size of the giant component compared to the randomized graphs.
+In order to investigate the dependence of cooperation on the strategy update interval $\Delta t$, we computed the average fraction $\avg{\mathcal{S}}$ of nodes in the giant component of the graphs as a function of $\Delta t$ for the original data sets and for the reshuffled and synthetic sequences of snapshots.
+The results reported in Fig.~\ref{fig:giant} indicate that for a given value of $\Delta t$, the giant component of graphs in the randomized sequences or in the activity-driven model is larger than that of graphs in the original ordering.
+The lack of temporal correlations between consecutive time snapshots in randomized and activity-driven networks produces an increase in the number of ties between different agents of the population even for small values of $\Delta t$.
+In addition, the more homogeneous distribution of links within the snapshots of the activity-driven network further increases the mixing of the agents and thus enlarges the size of the giant connected component compared to that of randomized graphs.

-In Fig.~\ref{fig:giant} we also plot the overall level of cooperation at a given aggregation scale $\Delta t$, $C_{tot}(\Delta t)$, defined as:
+In Fig.~\ref{fig:giant}, we also show the overall level of cooperation observed at a given aggregation scale $\Delta t$, $C_{\text{tot}}(\Delta t)$, defined as: